Contents

 }'

-Gitea webhooks send GitHub-compatible payloads on push, pull request, and issue events, so many GitHub webhook receivers for Discord, Slack, Matrix, or ntfy work without modification.
+Gitea webhooks send GitHub-shaped payloads on push, pull request, and issue events.
+So most GitHub webhook receivers for Discord, Slack, Matrix, or ntfy work as-is.

-Looking ahead, both Gitea and Forgejo are developing ForgeFed/ActivityPub support for cross-instance collaboration - pull requests between different instances without mirroring.
-As of early 2026, this remains experimental but is progressing steadily.
+Looking ahead, both Gitea and Forgejo are building ForgeFed/ActivityPub support for cross-instance work: pull requests between different hosts without mirroring.
+It is still experimental, but moving along.